frantzmiccoli/geocoder-php-geoportail-lu/README.md

 Extra information
 ---

-The API always returns an address, I recommend that you double check as [some values give strange results](http://apiv3.geoportail.lu/geocode/search?queryString=rue%20de%20bonnevoie).
+The API always returns an address, I recommend that you doublecheck as [some values give strange results](http://apiv3.geoportail.lu/geocode/search?queryString=rue%20de%20bonnevoie).

-We use this provider at [Nexvia](https://www.nexvia.lu) and everything run smooth so far.
+We use this provider at [Nexvia](https://www.nexvia.lu) and everything runs smooth so far.